GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 =======================

-The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX12© and Vulkan© applications for AMD GCN hardware.
+The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX12©, Vulkan© and OpenCL© applications for AMD GCN hardware.
 It is part of a suite of tools comprised of the following
 software: